Designing an AR-first mobile experience for forest data collection.

 • Selective automation and AI features where they clearly reduce effort

-• Expansion into additional forestry data collection workflows such as canopy measurement
+• Extend support to additional forestry workflows such as canopy measurement

 © Kristina Brown 2026